AustinCodingAcademy/311_wk6_day2_authentication/README.md

 AUTH0_IDENTITY=my-express-app
 ```

 2. Notice the `AUTH0_DOMAIN` variable.
 This is the domain associated with your account.
 This one is a little harder to find.
-Essentially... it's your your tenant id (from Auth0) followed by `.us.auth0.com`.
+Essentially... it's your tenant id (from Auth0) followed by `.us.auth0.com`.
 You can find the tenant ID to the left of your profile in the upper right-hand corner of the Auth0 page (when signed in).
 So for example if your tenant id is "dev-t4vriwms" then your domain will be "dev-t4vriwms.us.auth0.com".
 You likely did this in the setup steps but if not, make sure to add this to the `.env` file as well.
 It will now look like this:

 ```yaml
 AUTH0_IDENTITY=my-express-app